 The heart of Merseyside lies on the east bank of the Mersey estuary, just three miles from the sea.
 At this point, the Mersey is almost a mile wide, opening out inland into a three-mile-wide basin.
 This is one of the reasons Liverpool, with one of the largest harbors in the world not dependent on tides, remains a major port for transatlantic shipping.

-The origin of the city's name first appeared in 1173 in a charter granted by Henry II and is traditionally connected with the mythological Liver Bird (pronounced "lyver"), a seagull-like bird seen in the city's coat of arms.
-These days, Liverpool is an important trading metropolis, university town, and financial center, as well as a key city for the Catholic and Anglican churches, both of which have bishops here.
+The origin of the city's name can be traced to 1173, when it appeared in a charter granted by Henry II.
+It's traditionally connected with the mythological Liver Bird (pronounced "lyver"), a seagull-like bird seen in the city's coat of arms.
+These days, Liverpool is an important trading metropolis, a university town, and financial center, as well as a key city for the Catholic and Anglican churches, both of which have bishops here.

 See also: Where to Stay in Liverpool

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.